giasonep/giasonep.github.io/_posts/2022-08-01-copy-x-account.md

 ## Initial Approach

 Our initial attempt was to use the **S3FileTransformOperator()** along with `/bin/cp` for the **transform_scripts** argument, which served us well for most file transfers.
-To access the older AWS account, we used an AWS access key ID and secret access key stored as encrypted parameters in AWS Systems Manager.
+To access the source AWS account, we used an AWS access key ID and secret access key stored as encrypted parameters in AWS Systems Manager.
 However, I soon encountered an issue - files larger than ~2 GB were failing due to the memory limitations in our *Airflow MWAA* environment.

 ## The New Process